TheChiefMeat/Chiefs-Big-List-of-Programs/README.md

 * [DVD Shrink](https://www.dvdshrink.org/) - DVD Shrink is software to backup DVD discs
 * [Foobar2000](http://www.foobar2000.org/) - foobar2000 is an advanced freeware audio player
+* [Handbrake](https://handbrake.fr/) - HandBrake is a tool for converting video from nearly any format to a selection of modern, widely supported codecs
+* [Nativefier](https://github.com/jiahaog/nativefier) - Make any web page a desktop application
 * [OnTopReplica](https://github.com/LorenzCK/OnTopReplica) - A real-time always-on-top “replica” of a window of your choice, for Windows Vista, 7, 8, or 10
 * [Reaper](https://www.reaper.fm/) - REAPER is a complete digital audio production application for Windows
 * [SVP4](https://www.svp-team.com/wiki/Download) - Video interpolation software